qintarra/C-Sharp/Tasks/Exceptions_basics/README.md

 | s1        | "abc"                 |
 | integers  | new int[] { 1, 2, 3 } |
 | s2        | "123"                 |

+### ArgumentException

+#### Subtask 4-1

+Open the ThrowingArgument.cs file.

+Add the code block to throw the _ArgumentException_ when the _i_ argument is odd.
+The exception's error message should be "i should not be odd.".